Tamulavage/NaiveTicket/README.md

 	* You can insert several separate amounts of money into the machine, just like you might insert multiple coins or notes into a real machine.
 Try inserting the exact amount required for a ticket.
 As this is a simple machine, a ticket will not be issued automatically, so once you have inserted enough money, call the `printTicket` method.
 A facsimile ticket should be printed in the BlueJ terminal window.

 ### Exercise 2.2
-* What value is returned if you check the machine’s balance after it has printed a ticket?
+* What value is returned if you check the machine’s balance after it has printed a ticket?'
+0

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
-	* What happens if you insert too much money into the machine – do you receive any refund?
+	* What happens if you insert too much money into the machine – do you receive any refund? no
 	* What happens if you do not insert enough and then try to print a ticket?

 ### Exercise 2.4